 Many startups are successful because they are able to identify a niche and dominate the market.
 If you are able to discern a service or product that no one else has properly delivered to customers, you will be in a prime position for success.

 You will need a thorough understanding of your potential customers and the needs they demonstrate to successfully exploit a niche market.
 According to Chris Ducker, “if you don’t find your niche, you won’t get far in any industry.
 When in the searching phase have fun and explore new options.
-It’ll be exciting at first and then will probably wear on you, but the later part of the exploration phase is almost more important than the first part, because that’s when you finally decide on your niche.”
+It’ll be exciting at first and then will probably wear on you, but the latter part of the exploration phase is almost more important than the first part because that’s when you finally decide on your niche.”
 You will also need a system to maintain engagement with the consumers in your niche market.

 Be FlexibleOnce you find the perfect niche, you cannot count on the niche remaining the same indefinitely.
 Markets are often fickle, and customers are on the constant lookout for the next best thing.
 If you are not able to adjust to change, the health of your business will be in jeopardy.
 Do not fall so in love with your initial idea that you are unable to clearly see what the market desires and deliver it to them.
 According to Startup Pulse, “all of the most successful companies that have been around a while all have been able to adapt to evolving cultural landscapes.
 Being too inflexible will only lead to your eventual failure.”

 The process of business ownership can be a rewarding experience.
 However, the endeavor is not undertaken without some measure of risk.
 The five tips described above will provide a solid foundation for you as you build your business.
 By the way, did you know that 5% of our proceeds go to entrepreneurship programs in underserved communities?
 Shop with us, treat yourself, and help your community all at the same time.